-Synthetics can sometimes get a bit stuffy, but this is hands down one of the most breathable synthetic rib-knit beanies we tested.
+Synthetics can sometimes get a bit stuffy, but this is hands down one of the most breathable of the synthetic rib-knit beanies we tested.
 It can still get pretty toasty on the inside during lengthy periods of physically demanding activity.
 Most of the time, we were comfortable just rolling it up a bit higher and trucking on.
 The look is classic cool and is ready for anything while still offered at a solid price point.
-The Knit Cuffed Beanie is hands down our favorite option.
+The Carhartt Knit Cuffed Beanie is hands down our favorite option.

 Warm, affordable, and stylish, Connectyle makes a great option with traditional looks and great functionality.
-This is a double-layered synthetic beanie, which helps the Classic Winter Hat keep you warm and dry while looking good while doing it.
+This is a double-layered synthetic beanie, which helps the Connectyle Classic Winter Hat keep you warm and dry while looking good while doing it.
 Wide rib knitting gives a bulkier and incredibly comfortable build to a hat that can keep up on the trail or in the city.
 This beanie comes in a wide array of colors so you can show your own style.
 Connectyle made this one feel super comfy all day long, whether you are getting up and getting active or lounging around.

 Cut and dry, this is as traditional and simple as a beanie gets.
 When people think of a beanie, what probably appears in their mind is something along the lines of the Top Level Cuffed.
 Synthetic materials and a tight-knit construction make this one your standard winter beanie at a great price.
 Warmth and weather resistance are strong, and the adjustable cuff and stretchy build make this one adaptable to anyone's head.